 This state-of-the-art meat laboratory supports technology and product development.
-The lab has full processing capabilities starting with slaughter for poultry and red meats.
+The lab has full processing capabilities starting with slaughter for red meats.
 Further processed meats, such as franks, luncheon meat and fermented products, can also be produced.
 The lab is available to private companies for product and process development.
 A retail sales outlet for disposal of meat products produced in the course of teaching, research and extension activities is available to the public.

 An analytical laboratory is available for analyzing of a wide range of physical and chemical properties of meat.
 Analysis is available on a per sample fee basis.
-A PDF file listing analysis available and the fees can be found here.

 A high velocity air blast cooler is used for chilling.
 Two additional coolers provide space for carcass storage and viewing.
 All coolers are equipped for temperature control and monitoring of carcass and environmental temperature.